kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Random Medical/ Doctors Without Borders Study Abroad?
 (Science?)
 - I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital (Sulayman Junkung Hospital) where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children and taking blood pressure (BP) in nearby villages.
 The mural we painted as a group was the last known mural at the particular hospital.
 This was through a scholarship offered from Disney, in which I was one of two persons sent from my school through a programme called "Operation Crossroads Africa".
 (West Africa)
+- The grant I received was called the Reginald Simmons Memorial Award (2007)

 <img src="/images/doiknowyou/bwiam_001.png" width="400">